Andorra and Schengen Explained. ETIAS. Is Andorra in the EU?

 Now when the Schengen Treaty was signed, Andorra amongst others would need to have agreements with Schengen for obvious reasons, such as being landlocked by France and Spain and requiring access to the outside world.
 As far as Andorra is concerned the agreement was made with France and Spain in 2000 and for those researchers I quote:-

-Wishing to regulate the procedures of movement and residence of foreigners traveling to the territory of Andorra;
+Wishing to regulate the procedures of movement and residence of foreigners travelling to the territory of Andorra;

 have agreed as follows:....